TriumphLLC/Blend4Web/deploy/doc/en/_sources/camera.txt

 .. note::

-    Enabled camera limits can infulence its position and spatial orientation set by the API functions.
+    Enabled camera limits can influence its position and spatial orientation set by the API functions.

 .. _camera_spherical_coordinates: